chucumber/mctoolkit/_posts/0001-01-01-youth-workers.markdown

 Throughout the project we have done some adjustments every year, but the model has been that the artists, project manager, and the curator explain to me what the week or semester is going to be like.
 I try to break it down into youth-friendly language.
 And sometimes we have used graphic posters and pictures to make the recruitment process pop.
 And then I contact youth clubs in the municipalities around Stavanger—there are a lot of smaller municipalities around here, and many youth clubs.
 The first years I was travelling around to some youth clubs to explain the project.
 I also work in a youth club of my own in Sola, and of course I have done more recruitment from that youth club because it has been a natural topic with the young people there.
 I have to explain what the project is about.
 It’s not a school project but is a leisure-time project over the weekends or during vacation.

-We purposefully didn’t recruit [participants] through schools… in a school, or in a class, people have designated roles that have been established, which is often limiting for young people.

-><mark class="gr-highlight-long">We purposefully didn’t recruit [participants] through schools… in a school, or in a class, people have designated roles that have been established, which is often limiting for young people. </mark>

 <span class="interviewer">K</span>
 We purposefully didn’t recruit through schools.
 The way that I initially thought about that was that in a school, or in a class, people have designated roles that have been established, which is often limiting for young people.

+><mark class="pk-highlight-long">We purposefully didn’t recruit through schools.
+The way that I initially thought about that was that in a school, or in a class, people have designated roles that have been established, which is often limiting for young people.</mark>

 <span class="interviewee">T</span>